Skip to content

 7 of our favorite diverse children’s books for Read Across America Week

 Happy Read Across America Week!
 Read Across America is the nation’s largest celebration of reading.
-To celebrate this week and the theme of “a nation of diverse readers,” I’m sharing a few of my favorite children’s books.

 As a parent, it’s important to my family that our children grow up reading and that the books we read are reflective of the world, not just our own perspective.
 I’ve found it helpful to follow accounts on social media like We Need Diverse Books – when they got started 10 years ago, “there were more children's books published featuring talking animals than books about people of color.”
 While a lot of progress has been made in the past decade, there’s still room to grow in making sure that everyone sees themselves reflected and represented in kids’ books.